 As a Registered Charity (1079390), we are responsible for our own fundraising; our charitable activities are predominantly financed through our membership fees and donations from members.
 You can read more about our charitable activities and our contribution to the provision of psychotherapy services and training below.

 We are engaged in a major capital fundraising project to raise funds which will allow us to purchase, and adapt to make more accessible, our own premises.
 Purchase of our own premises will also significantly increase the amount of subsidised treatment and training we can offer, and support our outreach and clinic services.
 We have secured an interest free loan and are now raising the funds for a deposit.

-Please support our fundraising campaign by making an online donation below, or contact our office for more information.
+Please consider supporting our fundraising campaign by making an online donation below, or contact our office for more information.

 Twenty-first century Britain needs psychotherapy more than ever before.
 Thanks to major public figures in politics, sport and the royal family opening up recently about emotional difficulties, there is far more willingness to recognise and to discuss the prevalence of mental distress.
 There is consensus that we need accessible, responsive and effective services for everyone in need.
 And there is consensus that our NHS does not have the resources to cope with every need: the services are highly variable, fragmented, often absent, often hard to access without a long wait.

 Inevitably, it is those who are economically deprived who are hardest hit by the shortage of effective support: full fee private psychotherapy or counselling isn’t an option, while these are the people most likely to be exposed to adversity, stress, isolation, anxiety and depression.